Salcey Forest railway station

 Salcey Forest railway station was a short-lived railway station in England, on the Stratford-upon-Avon, Towcester and Midland Junction Railway which opened on 1 December 1892 near the Northamptonshire forest of the same name.
-The station was not situated near any settlement and only saw passenger services for four months, it being most likely an error of judgement by the railway company which had provided substantial station facilities in expectation of traffic which never came.
+The station was not situated near any settlement and only saw passenger services for four months.
+It is most likely an error of judgement by the railway company which had provided substantial station facilities in expectation of traffic which never came.